Mal Duncan

-Malcolm Arnold "Mal" Duncan, currently known as Vox (also known as the Guardian, Hornblower, and the Herald), is a superhero appearing in media published by DC Comics.
+Malcolm Arnold "Mal" Duncan, currently known as Vox (also known as the Guardian, Hornblower, and Herald), is a superhero appearing in media published by DC Comics.
 Introduced in April 1970, he is DC's first African-American superhero.

 Publication history

 Mal Duncan made his first appearance in Teen Titans #26, and was created by Robert Kanigher and Nick Cardy.

 In that issue, the African-American Mal kissed the Caucasian Lilith Clay goodbye, in a scene considered to be the first interracial kiss in comic book history.
 When editorial director Carmine Infantino objected to the scene, thinking it too controversial, editor Dick Giordano kept the scene, but colored it in blue as a night scene, to draw less attention to the moment.
 Giordano recalls receiving many letters about the kiss, both hate mail (including one death threat) and many supportive letters approving of the kiss.

 Fictional character biography

 Pre-Crisis

 Malcolm "Mal" Duncan saves the Teen Titans from a street gang called the Hell Hawks by beating their leader in a boxing match.
-Recruited by the Teen Titans, Mal feels unworthy due to his lack of abilities, and stows away on a rocket flight, which nearly costs him his life.
-After a time, Mal discovers a strength-enhancing exoskeleton and the costume of the Guardian.
-Using these, he becomes the second Guardian.
+He is recruited into the Titans, but feels unworthy due to his lack of superpowers.
+Mal later discovers a strength-enhancing exoskeleton and the costume of the Guardian, with which he becomes the second Guardian.

-After assuming the Guardian mantle, Mal fights Azrael, the Angel of Death.
-Believing it to be a hallucination, Mal is surprised to awaken with the mystical Gabriel's Horn.
-Having defeated Azrael, Mal is permitted to live, provided he never loses another fight.
-The horn grants Mal unspecified powers, whenever the odds are against him in battle.
+Mal later battles Azrael, the angel of death, and obtains the horn of Gabriel, which grants him unspecified powers whenever the odds are against him in battle.
 Armed with the horn, Mal assumes the name Hornblower.

 Mal soon returns to his Guardian identity, claiming that too many people knew who he was.